TITLES AND

 "Beholden" (02/01/59):

-Asa Winkler, a conniving handyman, claims Lassie bit him and tore his pants to obtain odd jobs at the Martins—and arranges other "accidents" to stay on.
+Asa Winkler, a conniving handyman, claims Lassie bit him and tore his pants to obtain odd jobs at the Martins, and even tries to talk Paul into having him clean the well by pretending he lost his watch.
+The Martins having no more chores, he then arranges a little "accident" at the Bates' farm after locking Lassie in the well house.
 Winkler: J. Pat O'Malley.
-Mr. Bates: George Cisar.
+Mr. Bates: George Cizar.

 • Note: O'Malley, the quintessential character actor, was not a new entry to the Lassie "family"—in Lassie Come Home he plays Hynes, the incompetent kennelman.
-He appears once again in "The Ostrich."
-I believe this is the only episode where you see Boomer's father.
+He appears in the series once again in "The Ostrich," but in a nicer role.
+I believe this is the only other episode where you see Boomer's father; you never meet Boomer's mother.

 "Tartan Queen" (02/08/59):

-A breeder says Lassie may be descended from a famous show dog and urges Timmy not to let her run wild, so the depressed collie must sit on the sidelines while Boomer's terrier Mike has all the fun.
-Then Mike vanishes.
+A dog fancier says Lassie may be of the bloodline of the lost Tartan Queen and urges Timmy not to let her run wild and keep her groomed while he does further research, so the depressed collie must sit on the sidelines while Boomer's terrier Mike has all the fun.
+Then Mike vanishes after stealing Lassie's favorite bone; unknown to everyone, he's trapped under the floor in an old shed.
 Boomer: Todd Ferrell.
-Mr. Carter: Philip Tonge.
+Roger J. Carter: Philip Tonge.

 • Note: Philip Tonge played Mr. Shellhammer in the classic Christmas film Miracle on 34th Street, starring Maureen O'Hara, John Payne, Natalie Wood, and Edmund Gwenn as Kris Kringle.